(20 ILCS 5/5-550) (was 20 ILCS 5/6.23)

 The Council shall select a Chairperson.

-The Chairperson and at least 12 other members of the Council shall have a recognized disability.
-One member shall be a senior citizen age 60 or over.
+The Chairperson and a majority of the members of the Council shall be persons who are individuals with disabilities.
+At least one member shall be a senior citizen age 60 or over, and at least one member shall be at least 18 but not more than 25 years old.
 A majority of the Council members shall not be employees of the Department of Human Services.
-Current members of the Rehabilitation Services Council shall serve until members of the newly created Council are appointed.

-Members shall be reimbursed for their actual expenses incurred in the performance of their duties, including expenses for travel, child care, and personal assistance services, and a member who is not employed or who must forfeit wages from other employment shall be paid reasonable compensation for each day the member is engaged in performing the duties of the Council.
+Members shall be reimbursed in accordance with State laws, rules, and rates for expenses incurred in the performance of their approved, Council-related duties, including expenses for travel, child care, or personal assistance services.
+A member who is not employed or who must forfeit wages from other employment may be paid reasonable compensation, as determined by the Department, for each day the member is engaged in performing approved duties of the Council.

 The Council shall prepare and submit to the vocational rehabilitation administrator the reports and findings that the vocational rehabilitation administrator may request or that the Council deems fit.
 The Council shall select jointly with the vocational rehabilitation administrator a pool of qualified persons to serve as impartial hearing officers.
 The Council shall, with the vocational rehabilitation unit in the Department, jointly develop, agree to, and review annually State goals and priorities and jointly submit annual reports of progress to the federal Commissioner of the Rehabilitation Services Administration.